 The duration your Config Connector installation remains inconsistent depends on

-GKE cluster are typically executed in seconds.
-However, the time
+cluster are typically executed in seconds.
+However, the time to create

-to create Google Cloud resources can vary based upon the type
+Google Cloud resources can vary based on the type of resource.
+For

-Google Cloud resources do not reach consistency until they are created.
-For example, when creating an
+resources do not reach consistency until they are created.
+For example, when

 SQLInstance and an

-GKE and Config Connector reconcile each resource with every update or every 10 minutes.
-When there is an error in reconciling, Config Connector retries every 30 seconds with exponential backoff.
+GKE and Config Connector reconcile each resource with every update or after a jitter period with an average of 10 minutes.
+When there is an error in reconciling, Config Connector retries with exponential backoff where maximum backoff is two minutes.
 You can view any errors in the Events of a given resource.

 Mutable but unreadable fields are actuated on change only

-Some APIs expose fields that are not readable, but are mutable (e.g. the password for a SQL user).
-Due to the inability to see if these fields have been modified, mutable but unreadable fields will be updated only when the custom resource is modified.
+Some APIs expose fields that are not readable, but are mutable (for example, the password for a SQL user).
+Due to the inability to see if these fields have been modified, mutable but unreadable fields are updated only when the custom resource is modified.

-Resources will not be recreated when modifying immutable fields
+Resources are not recreated when modifying immutable fields

 Some fields in a resource are immutable, and can't be reconciled without deleting, then re-creating the target resource.

-In these situations, Config Connector will emit an "UpdatedFailed" Kubernetes event for the resource rather than perform this re-creation.
-The user must then delete and re-create the resource.
+In these situations, Config Connector emits an "UpdatedFailed" Kubernetes event for the resource rather than perform this re-creation.
+You must then delete and re-create the resource.

 Warning UpdateFailed 37m (x643 over 15d) computeinstance-controller Update call failed: the desired mutation for the following field(s) is invalid: [bootDisk.0.InitializeParams.0.Image networkInterface.0.NetworkIp]